-In light of the fact that AMD and GA is a leading cause of blindness and there are no good treatments available, more research is urgently needed.
+In light of the fact that age-related macular degeneration and GA is a leading cause of blindness and there are no good treatments available, more research is urgently needed.
 Screening is imperative to identify risk factors and early stages.

 About the Author